 As risks regarding the asymmetric nature of cash flows not reflected in the present value of certainty-equivalent profit are fully reflected in the time value of options and guarantees, we have reflected an allowance for the uncertainty of non-economic assumptions and the portion of economic assumptions considered non-hedgeable with respect to the cost of non-hedgeable risks.

-Specifically, we have assumed a risk margin based on the EU Solvency II standard method as the cost of non-hedgeable risks and calculated it using the cost of capital approach.
-It should be noted that the following points are different from the EU Solvency II standard method:
+Specifically, we have assumed a risk margin based on the internal model as the cost of non-hedgeable risks and calculated it using the cost of capital approach.